musondaAlexander/E-commerce/README.md

 Building an E-commerce site using Django
-THIS PROJECT WILL FOCUS ON DEMONSTRATING HOW TO USE DJANGO TO WRITE THE BACK-END OF AN E-COMMERCE SITE
+THIS PROJECT WILL FOCUS ON DEMONSTRATING HOW TO USE DJANGO TO WRITE THE BACK-END OF AN E-COMMERCE SITE.
+Note: The code in this Project is for Learning purposes.

 #===================================================================================